 None.
-The book's approach is entirely secular and scientific.
+The book is entirely secular and focuses on observable scientific phenomena.

 Your experience helps other parents find the right book.